Checking API Access

 Summary

-file and has the ability[.nobr] to check permissions derived from the group of the user.kubeconfig
+The option checks for the actual presence of the user in the --user file and has the ability[.nobr] to check permissions derived from the group of the user.kubeconfig

-file.
+The option can be used to check permissions for any user irrespective of its presence in the --as file.
 It checks permissions which are directly bound to the user through RBAC, and does not check permissions that are derived from the user’s group.
 The API server has no knowledge of group membership apart from whatever is encoded directly in the credential or provided by a token webhook.kubeconfig

-option should be used to check for permissions that are derived from the user’s group.--as-group
+The option should be used to check for permissions that are derived from the user’s group.--as-group